Mahe94/mahe94.github.io/_projects/5_project.md

 A lattice is a discrete additive subgroup of Euclidean space.
 Equivalently, it can be viewed as the set of all integer linear combinations of a collection of basis vectors.
 Despite this simple definition, lattices exhibit rich geometric structure and give rise to many difficult algorithmic problems.

-This project studies structural and algorithmic questions about lattices, especially integer lattices such as \(\Z^n\), lattice bases, sublattices, and computational problems such as the Closest Vector Problem.
+This project studies structural and algorithmic questions about lattices, especially integer lattices such as $\Z^n$, lattice bases, sublattices, and computational problems such as the Closest Vector Problem.
 The broader aim is to understand how geometric properties of lattices influence algorithmic hardness, reductions between lattice problems, and the structure of lattice bases.

 ## Motivation